 This page has information on the role of donor carers, including entry requirements and skills needed.

+NHS Blood and Transplant (NHSBT) collect just over 1.6 million donations of blood and blood products throughout England each year.
 The NHS relies on members of the public (donors) giving voluntary donations of blood and blood products.
-These are stored and used when needed, for example, during surgery or after an accident.
+These are stored and given to patients when needed, for example, during surgery or after an accident.

-- help with screening of donors, by asking questions about their health
+- assisting with screening of donors by asking questions about their health

-- thank donors and encourage them to return
+- thanking donors and encouraging them to make an appointment to return

 Skills and personal characteristics needed